-|National institute of Mental Health (NIMH)||Offline||Counselling (individual + Group)|
+|National Institute of Mental Health (NIMH)||Offline||Counseling (individual + Group)|

-|Child Development Center (CDC)||Offline||Counselling (individual + Group)|
+|Child Development Center (CDC)||Offline||Counseling (individual + Group)|

-|Psycho-social Counseling Unit Ain O Salish Kendra (ASK)||Online & offline||Counselling (individual + Group)|
+|Psycho-social Counseling Unit Ain O Salish Kendra (ASK)||Online & offline||Counseling (individual + Group)|

 |Psychological Service Center, Department of Educational and Counseling Psychology, DU||Offline and online||Individual And Couple Counseling|

-|Nasirullah Psychotherapy Unit (NPU) Department of Clinical Psychology, DU||Offline||Individual, Couple, Family, Group and Child Counseling|
+|Nasirullah Psychotherapy Unit (NPU) Department of Clinical Psychology, DU||Offline||Individual, Couple, Family, Group, and Child Counseling|

-|Bangladesh Protibondhi Foundation (BPF)||Offline||Individual, Couple and Family Counseling|
+|Bangladesh Protibondhi Foundation (BPF)||Offline||Individual, Couple, and Family Counseling|

-LifeSpring offers both online and offline services to their clients.
+LifeSpring offers both online and offline services to its clients.
 The company has recently started to gain attention through social media engagement.
 Their services include: